Our Pediatric Heart Surgeon

 President’s Council Chair for Excellence in Surgery Department of Cardiothoracic Surgery

-Director, University Health System/UT Health San Antonio Heart and Vascular Institute
+Director, University Health/UT Health San Antonio Heart and Vascular Institute

 An integral member of UT Health San Antonio for more than 25 years, Dr. Calhoon attended the University of Texas at Austin and graduated from Baylor College of Medicine in 1981.
 He was selected as chief resident at the Harvard Medical School Boston Children’s Hospital in pediatric cardiac surgery.
 Dr. Calhoon then joined the faculty at UT Health San Antonio in 1994.
 In 2010, Dr. Calhoon was named Founding Chairman of the Department of Cardiothoracic Surgery.
 Areas of clinical expertise include congenital heart surgery, adult cardiac surgery, and pulmonary transplantation.